jenstroeger/python-package-template/README.md

 ### Documentation

-Documentation is important, and [Sphinx](https://www.sphinx-doc.org/en/master/) is set up already to produce standard documentation for the package, assuming that code contains [docstrings with reStructuredText](https://www.python.org/dev/peps/pep-0287/) (see [below](#generating-documentation)).
+Documentation is important, and [Sphinx](https://www.sphinx-doc.org/en/master/) is already set up to produce standard documentation in HTML and Markdown formats for the package, assuming that code contains [docstrings with reStructuredText](https://www.python.org/dev/peps/pep-0287/); the generated Markdown documentation can also optionally be pushed to the repository’s Github Wiki (see [below](#generating-documentation)).

 ### Versioning and publishing